Ankaj Gupta

 100

-• Local variable have local scope, It can't be accessed or modified outside the function declaration, Function parameters are always local to that function.
+A variable declared inside a function is a local variable.
+Local variables have local scope and can't be accessed or modified outside the function declaration.
+Function parameters are always local to that function.

-• In JavaScript, there are 2-kinds of local scope :-
+In JavaScript, there are 2 kinds of local scope:

-i.)
-Function scope
+1. Function scope

-ii.)
-Block scope
+2. Block scope

-• When you declare a variable within a function, the variable can accessed within that function.
-When you exit the function the variable is destroyed, that means they can’t be accessed from the outside function code.
+Variables declared inside a function are known as function scope.
+In JavaScript, each function creates a new scope.
+When you declare a variable within a function, it can only be accessed within that function.
+When you exit the function, the variable is destroyed.

 <script>

-function myFunction()
+function myFunction() {

 var data = "I am local scope";